automl/amltk/docs/guides/tasks.md

     currently running compute to finish if it stopped for whatever reason.
-    In this case the scheduler will return attempt to shutdown the executor but you can pass in `terminate` to [`Scheduler`][byop.scheduling.Scheduler] to define how this is done.
+    In this case the scheduler will return attempt to shutdown the executor but you can pass in `terminate` to [`Scheduler`][amltk.scheduling.Scheduler] to define how this is done.

     ```python
-    from byop.scheduling import Scheduler
+    from amltk.scheduling import Scheduler

     scheduler = Scheduler(...)